input-output-hk/cardano-docs/docs/for-contributors/implementation.md

 ## Forks

-Generally, one chain (the _main chain_) is maintained by a node.
-But eventually alternative chains may arise.
+Generally, one chain (the _main chain_) is maintained by a node, but eventually alternative chains may arise.
 Recall that only blocks `k` and more slots deep are considered stable.
-This way if we receive a block which is neither a part nor a continuation of our blockchain, we first check if its complexity is bigger than ours (the complexity is the length of the chain), we start subsequently request previous blocks from node that provided alternative chain header.
+This way if a block which is neither a part nor a continuation of our blockchain is received, we first check if its complexity is bigger than ours (the complexity is the length of the chain), we start subsequently request previous blocks from the node that provided alternative chain header.
 If we come deeper than `k` slots ago, the alternative chain gets rejected.
-Otherwise, once we got to the block, existing in our chain, the alternative chain is getting added to storage.
-So from the standpoint of state we store and "maintain" all the alternative chains that are viable.
+Otherwise, once we get to the block existing in our chain, the alternative chain is getting added to storage.
+From the standpoint of state, we store and "maintain" all the alternative chains that are viable.
-Also, if it appears that an alternative chain is longer than main chain, they get swapped, making the alternative chain the new main chain.
+If it appears that an alternative chain is longer than the main chain, they are swapped, making the alternative chain the new main chain.

 ## Supplemental parts